Hannah Sullivan: Biography

 Sullivan attended Trinity College, Cambridge, earning a double starred first in Classics in 2000.
 She spent a year at Harvard University as a Kennedy Scholar, studying comparative literature, and subsequently obtained a Master of Research (M.Res) in cultural studies at the London Consortium.
 She returned to Harvard University to work on a PhD in English and American literature, which she received in 2008.
 She spent four years as an assistant professor of English literature at Stanford University before returning to England.

 In 2013, Sullivan published The Work of Revision, an academic study of how revision and rewriting influenced the style of literary modernism, for which she received the 2014 Rose Mary Crawshay Prize and the 2014 University English Book Prize.
 On the basis of her first book, she was awarded a Philip Leverhulme Prize to write a second book on free verse.

 In 2018, she published her first poetry collection, Three Poems (Faber), which won the prestigious T. S. Eliot Prize for the best new poetry collection published in Great Britain or Ireland.

-Sullivan is currently an associate professor of English at New College, Oxford.
+Sullivan has been an associate professor of English at New College, Oxford since 2012.
 She lives in London with her husband and two children.